 If you want the best gaming experience on Android, then you'll want to play on an Android tablet.
-Playing certain games on a phone just doesn't compare to playing them on a larger display.
-But which Play Store titles are most suited to tablets?
+Playing some games on a phone just doesn't compare to playing them on a larger display.
+But which Play Store titles are best suited to tablets?
 Find out below in our list of the best Android tablet games.

 In Color Switch, you bounce this ball through a series of rotating boundaries.
 The ball can only pass through a boundary of the same color and each time it passes, the ball changes color.
 So, to get a high-score, keep the ball airborne and passing through like-colored shapes.
 It's both as easy as it sounds and frustratingly difficult.

 It has been updated a number of times with new features, but the raw gameplay is still as addictive as ever.
 You owe it to yourself to try Color Switch.Color Switch

 When we reviewed Deus Ex Go, we called it a 'strong continuation of the series'.
 What it actually is, is one of the best examples of turn-based strategy on Android.

 In this title, you must direct protagonist Adam Jensen around a grid, evading and disabling enemies to reach the end of each stage.
 These levels act as puzzles which must be solved in certain ways to progress.
 This is not like Deus Ex's console counterparts, this has been built ground up for mobile, so don't expect the same number of options to approach situations.
 But the simplicity of its design is the reason it works so well.

 It’s a smart little title that, despite its relative brevity, is one of the best strategy experiences you can have on mobile.
 The puzzles are complex and rewarding and it also looks great.
 This is an example of Android gaming done right.Deus Ex GO - Puzzle Challenge